- Home

 Dive Team

 The Crow Wing County Dive Team was formed in 1987 and is made up of civilian volunteers who work with the Recreation Division to rescue victims from the water.
 They donate their time, knowledge, ability and equipment.
 They also assist other counties in their search and recovery missions.
 The Dive Team members receive specialized training in open water, swift water, limited/no visibility and ice diving.
 The Crow Wing County Dive Team is funded entirely through donations.
 Each year the team receives a generous donation from the Adam Sellheim Memorial Golf Tournament.
+For more information about our Dive Team, please contact our Recreation division at 218-829-4749.

 Mounted Patrol